-- 2. credits awarded by postsecondary institutions for life experience; - 3. credits awarded by postsecondary institutions for courses taken at noncollegiate institutions (e.g., government agencies, corporations, and industrial firms); - 4. credits awarded by postsecondary institutions for noncredit courses, workshops, and seminars offered by other postsecondary institutions as part of continuing education programs; and - 5. credits given for extension courses.
+- credits awarded by postsecondary institutions in the United States that lack candidate status or accreditation by a regional accrediting association; - credits awarded by postsecondary institutions for life experience; - credits awarded by postsecondary institutions for courses taken at noncollegiate institutions (e.g., government agencies, corporations, and industrial firms); - credits awarded by postsecondary institutions for noncredit courses, workshops, and seminars offered by other postsecondary institutions as part of continuing education programs; and - 5. credits given for extension courses.